 Renaissance Hall, a multi-million dollar, state-of-the-art facility, houses the Department of Visual Arts.
 The building provides well-equipped studio facilities for drawing, painting, design, digital media, printmaking, photography, sculpture and ceramics.
 The department maintains a slide library of art imagery along with a full range of audio-visual equipment.
 Secure, semiprivate studio space is available for all art majors, and a number of individual student studios are available.
 Both Macintosh and PC computers with graphic arts software for digital media are available in the Downtown Campus cluster.
 The print shop houses several etching and litho presses as well as facilities for silkscreen printing.
 The ceramic studio boasts three gas kilns and a wood burning kiln, clay mixing facilities and 30 throwing wheels.
 The large sculpture studio houses various types of welders, a plasma cutter and other tools for metal work, woodworking and carving in stone.
 A high-tech classroom for art history seats 75 and is also available for smaller classes.
 The department has its own gallery in the Reineke Fine Arts Center on campus as well as gallery space in the Renaissance Hall, the President’s Gallery in Old Main and the Memorial Union Gallery.
 A wide range of exhibitions, including national traveling exhibitions, and student and faculty shows are always available on and off campus.
 In close proximity to the Plains Art Museum, the department and the Plains work closely together, enhancing art experiences for the entire region.

-The faculty is composed of Michael Strand, department head, Kimble Bromley, Kent Kapplinger, Kristi Groberg, David Swenson, Meghan Kirkwood, Su Legatt and several adjunct instructors.
+The faculty is composed of Michael Strand, department head, Kimble Bromley, Kent Kapplinger, Kristi Groberg, David Swenson, Meghan Kirkwood, Su Legatt, Aaron Kirchoff and Andrew Stark.
 These faculty members are professional artists active at regional, national and international levels in art exhibitions, art research, art organizations and critical writing.
 All faculty are widely experienced and are committed to the value and importance of art in life.
 The art faculty prides itself in being very accessible to students at all times for individual consultation and critique.

 The Printmaking Education and Research Studio (PEARS) is housed in the Department of Visual Arts.
 This specialized program broadens student exposure to artists working in the printmaking medium by facilitating collaborations to create editions of prints.
 The program provides classes and workshops for students, instructors and artists seeking both traditional and the latest in technological information.
 The program offers artist residencies, internships and studio rentals to qualified artists and promotes sales and exhibition of artwork produced in the studio.

 Art students develop a life-long commitment to visual understanding, critical thinking and individual expression.
-Potential careers include commercial art, graphic design, animation, illustration, arts marketing, commercial photography, museum and gallery work, exhibition design, art therapy, independent studio art, municipal art programs, art criticism, independent art instruction, art media research, arts organizations, arts funding agencies and university instruction.
+Potential careers include commercial art, graphic design, animation, illustration, arts marketing, commercial photography, museum and gallery work, exhibition design, art therapy, independent studio art, municipal art programs, art criticism, independent art instruction, art media research, arts organizations, arts funding agencies, university instruction and K-12 education.

 The art curriculum places emphasis on developing individual concept and content within a broad range of knowledge and skills.
 The small size of the program offers a highly flexible and personal approach to each student's development.
 All students start the program with a strong foundation in design and drawing.
 Through experience in diverse art media, students develop an area of concentration culminating in a three-credit or six-credit baccalaureate project and thesis exhibition during the senior year.
-The Tri-College University, which includes Concordia College and Minnesota State University Moorhead, offers students access to specialized courses not offered in the NDSU art curriculum.
+The Tri-College University, which includes Concordia College, Minnesota State Community and Technical College, Minnesota State University Moorhead and North Dakota State University of Science offers students access to specialized courses not offered in the NDSU art curriculum.

 Bachelor of Fine Arts